nwhitehead/booktool/website/content/products/booktool.md

 * Setting page size and options for flashy guides
 * Advanced Markdown features
 * Supported content types for adding images

+### Application

+The application itself runs on the following platforms:
+* Any computer able to run the Google Chrome browser
+*